Microbiology

 Pre-Major Requirements

 A solid background in mathematics is essential to success in any of the scientific disciplines.
 Incoming students who intend to choose a major in Microbiology should have completed at least three years of high school mathematics.
 First year students should plan to enroll in MATH 104 or MATH 105; MATH 113 or MATH 115; or MATH 114 or MATH 116 based on the results of their math placement tests.
-CHEM 134 or CHEM 144 and CHEM 136 or CHEM 146 are prerequisites to many other courses in the Natural Sciences Department; students majoring in any of the sciences should complete this sequence as soon as possible.
+CHEM 134 and CHEM 136 are prerequisites to many other courses in the Natural Sciences Department; students majoring in any of the sciences should complete this sequence as soon as possible.

 Code | Title | Credit Hours |